matuszen/Python-meme-importer-Discord-BOT/README.md

 ## Usage

-- Script can be used on server, once runing, automaticly do ordered tasks.
+- Script can be used on server, once running, automatically do ordered tasks.
 - If any new media is found, it will be downloaded and send to discord channel right away.
-- When script finish work, automaticly saves date and hour, becouse when you run this another time, only upload media, which are posted since last script running.
+- When script finish work, automatically saves date and hour, because when you run this another time, only upload media, which are posted since last script running.
 - If you delete data/last_time_upload.pkl file, script will import media only from current day, since midnight.

 ## Important Note